-Morrision Singleton upholds the utmost professional ethicsAppraising is, by and large, a long term career.
-Requirements to become a licensed appraiser have increased more than ever in the past.
-So it goes without question these days that real estate appraisal can definitely be called a profession rather than a trade.
-As with any profession we must follow strict ethical considerations.
+Appraising is a profession, and appraisers are professionals.
+Requirements to become a licensed appraiser have increased more than ever before.
+That's why it goes without question these days that real estate appraisal can certainly be considered a profession as opposed to a trade.
+As with any profession we are bound by ethical considerations.